DavaughnHoots/energy-audit-tool-backend/README.md

 - **Description**: A multiplier that adjusts energy consumption based on occupancy levels, typically ranging from 0.6 to 1.0.
 - **How to Obtain**:
   - **Occupancy Sensors**: Use sensors to monitor real-time occupancy levels.
-  - **Building Usage Data**: Analyze data on building usage patterns, such as number of occupants and their activity levels.
+  - **Building Usage Data**: Analyze data on building usage patterns, such as the number and activity levels of occupants.
   - **Surveys and Studies**: Conduct surveys or studies to estimate typical occupancy rates.
 - **Learning Resources**:
   - [Occupancy-Based Energy Management](https://www.energy.gov/eere/buildings/articles/occupancy-based-energy-management)